Power of 3

 Donna Lee

-Donna Lee is one of those tunes in the canon of jazz standards that separates the men from the boys, the women from the girls, the “cans” from the “cannots” (or can’t yet), or whatever I’m-closer-to-‘there’-than-the-average-bear you want to use.
+Donna Lee is one of those tunes in the canon of jazz standards that separates the men from the boys, the women from the girls, the “cans” from the “cannots” (or can’t yet), or whatever I’m-closer-to-‘there’-than-the-average-bear comparison you want to use.
 It is a contrafact, that is, a newly composed melody that aligns with a preexisting harmonic progression.
 This particular standard was composed on the progression to “Back Home Again in Indiana,” itself becoming a jazz standard after being recorded by the Original Dixieland Jazz Band (ODJB).
 That was after it was originally composed as a Tin Pan Alley pop song.
-I should note that the ODJB (or their producers) called themselves the “creators of jazz” which was just one example on what has been a long tradition of others receiving the benefits of Black, and other, creativity.
+I should note that the ODJB (or their producers) called themselves the “creators of jazz” which was just one example of what has been a long tradition of those in a position of privelege receiving the benefits of others’ creativity.

-Donna Lee’s melody has been attributed to Charlie Parker, then claimed by Miles Davis, only to be pronounced by Gil Evans as the work of drummer Tiny Kahn, who taught it to Davis, who taught it to Parker.
-Kahn did record the tune “Tiny’s Con” (see what he did there? – think of “Con” as possibly short for “contrafact”) in 1946, the year before Parker’s recording of Donna Lee (with Miles Davis) and there are sufficient rhythmic and melodic elements from the former present in the latter to fuel spirited discussion.
+Donna Lee’s melody was long attributed to Charlie Parker, then claimed by Miles Davis, only to be pronounced by Gil Evans as the work of drummer Tiny Kahn, who taught it to Davis, who taught it to Parker.
+Kahn did record the tune “Tiny’s Con” (see what he did there? – think of “Con” as possibly short for “contrafact”).
+That was in 1946, the year before Parker’s recording of Donna Lee (with Miles Davis😏).
+Though the bop style applied to the song’s harmonic progression are likely to independently lead “contrafactors” down simliar paths, there are sufficient elements from the former present in the latter to fuel spirited discussion as to provenance.

 Writing for Jazz Times, Mac Randall observed that the jazz piano trio comprising “piano, bass, and drums make up a basic unit, an essential building block of jazz.
 In this classic three-piece format, there’s both no place to hide and no limit on the imagination.”
 This trio features Jake Svendsen on piano, a reflective player whose angular and sometimes unpredictable playing inspires lively musical dialog.
-It is Svendsen’s original coda, composed for this concert, that you will here at the end of the tune.
-Dave Bjur played in the elite Clayton-Hamilton Jazz Orchestra.
-Oh, and there was also that tour with the Glen Miller Orchestra.
+It is Svendsen’s new melodic material, composed for this concert, is heard during the head (the pre-composed melody heard in most jazz tunes prior to improvisation) and at the end of the tune.
+Thus, much like a city that has been built over several prior iterations, there is new material by Jake added to a tune that was adapted by Bird from a melody taught to him by Miles, arguably from a contrafact by Tiny based on a jazz standard recorded by the ODJB that was originally a pop song (for its day) by James Hanley…which was inspired by a previous hit “On the Banks of the Wabash, Far Away.”
+You’ll be quizzed on this later!

 Variations on a Ghanaian Theme